 Trailer (no subtitles)

-“Never Gonna Snow Again”
+“Never Gonna Snow Again” *

 Director: Malgorzata Szumowska and Michal Englert

-Poland was the first country to announce its selection in this year’s international race, choosing the comedic drama “Never Gonna Snow Again” in early August, before the film’s premiere at the Venice Film Festival.
-“Stranger Things” actor Alec Utgoff stars as a Ukrainian masseuse who becomes a cult figure in the Polish community where his clients live.
+Poland was the first country to announce its selection in this year’s international race, choosing the odd and haunted comedic drama “Never Gonna Snow Again” in early August, before the film’s premiere at the Venice Film Festival.
+“Stranger Things” actor Alec Utgoff stars as a Ukrainian masseuse who becomes a cult figure in the well-to-do Polish community where his clients live.
 Poland is on a roll at the Oscars recently, with one win and three nominations in the last six years, including back-to-back noms for “Cold War” and “Corpus Christi.”

 Director: Alexander Nanau